crisaliscarrion/HotelBookings/README.md

 ### Revenue and Occupancy:

-* **Room Type** The room type with the most revenue was the A with a total of $14512788.869999 while the L room type made the less revenue bringing only $754.0.
+* **Room Type** The room type generating the most revenue was "A," with a total of $14,512,788.87, while the "L" room type brought in the least revenue, at $754.00.

-* **Weekday vs Weekend Booking** The data showed that 72.62% of the bookings were made for a stay in the week while 27.37% were made for a stay in the weekend.
+* **Weekday vs Weekend Booking**  72.62% of bookings were for weekday stays, while 27.37% were for weekends

-* **Revenue by Hotel Type** The City Hotel made the most revenue bringing approximately $25,279,470 while the Resort Hotel brought approximately $17,444,028.
-In both hotel types the Transient customer type brought the most revenue consisting 80.64%  of the profits for the City Hotel and 79.17% of the profits for the Resort Hotel.
+* **Revenue by Hotel Type** The City Hotel generated the most revenue, approximately $25,279,470, compared to $17,444,028 for the Resort Hotel.
+In both hotel types, the Transient customer type brought the most revenue, accounting for 80.64% of profits at the City Hotel and 79.17% at the Resort Hotel.

 ![room type revenue](https://github.com/user-attachments/assets/7a94fe7a-1cc2-4d0a-a5b1-89d662c0fa86)